-In most cases the application will be processed within minutes and travelers will be informed of the outcome via email.
+In most cases the application will be processed within minutes and travellers will be informed of the outcome via email.
 However, the process may take up to 72 hours.
-That is because the whole screening process will be automated and each application will go through a check against a series of databases, among which the Interpol and Europol.
+That is because the whole screening process will be automated and each application will be checked against a series of databases, among which are Interpol and Europol.

-If the automated process detects any inaccuracy or risk, there will be a manual processing of the application.
+If the automated process detects any inaccuracy or risk, manual processing will take place.
 In these cases, it will take from four days to two weeks (in rare cases) for the manual process to be completed.

-Note: Applicants should ensure they provide a valid and up-to-date email address in their application as all communications and updates regarding the status of the ETIAS will be provided via email.
+Note: Applicants should ensure they provide a valid and up-to-date email address on their application as all communications and updates regarding the status of the ETIAS will be sent via email.